Peter Jones (entrepreneur): Honours

+Jones was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours, for services to business, entrepreneurship and young people.

 Personal life

-Jones is separated from his first wife Caroline, with whom he had two children: Annabelle and William.
-He lives in Buckinghamshire with his partner, Tara, with whom he has three children.
+Jones is separated from his first wife Caroline, with whom he has two children.
+He lives in Buckinghamshire with his partner Tara; they have three children.

 He owns several classic and luxury sports cars.

-A keen amateur pipe organist, he achieved the grade 8 qualification when aged 18.
+He is a supporter of Chelsea FC.